Pal1795/Retail-Trade-and-Food-Services-Trend-Forecasting/README.md

 **Best Performing Model**
 Based on evaluation metrics, the Auto ARIMA model emerged as the most effective model for forecasting retail sales trends in the trade and food services sectors.

+**Conclusion**
+The selected model is Auto ARIMA the optimal choice for forecasting.
+Following closely are Linear Trend and Seasonality with a Trailing Moving Average, and Quadratic Trend and Seasonality with a Trailing Moving Average.
+However, the Holt Winter Model is not considered among the top choices due to its limitation in handling seasonal components.
+As previously mentioned, it's imperative to re-evaluate the chosen model semi-annually to maintain accuracy in forecasting for upcoming fiscal periods.